-- (1) Longitudinal tip over can occur with combination of overloading and load elevated.
+- (1) Longitudinal tip over can occur with combination of overloading and load elevated also with capacity load and elevated.
 This combination will exceed the stability of the truck.
 This condition is even more likely with excessive rearward tilt, braking in rearward travel or accelerating forward. - (2) Longitudinal tip over can occur by driving with the load down slope on a steep grade.